azulverdosa/PianoChordsAndScales/README.md

 ---

-Currently, the project is complete, (althought could use some fun styling) however I'll make any adjustments Jon requests as he improves his piano skills.
+Currently, the project is complete, (although could use some fun styling) however I'll make any adjustments Jon requests as he improves his piano skills.
 Additionally, I'd like to add in some custom chords for Jon, to spice things up a bit.

 ![progressions](./src/demo_images/chord_progressions.png 'Chord Progressions')